RachelWanggg/AI-chat-timeline-extension/DESIGN.md

 - Inject floating `✨ Revise` for composer draft (ChatGPT + Claude.ai)
 - Revision modal supports Copy and Use in Composer
   - ChatGPT: Use in Composer works
-  - Claude.ai: Use in Composer currently not supported (ProseMirror limitation)
+  - Claude.ai: Use in Composer works

 ### Prompt Library + Settings
 - Prompt Library CRUD + category + tags + search + inline edit